GabrielNakamura/IV_function/README.md

 scale= logical argument, if TRUE the matrix.M will be standardized to zero mean and unit variance, if FALSE no standardization is performed;

+method= If scale= TRUE, method correspond to the type of standardization imposed to matrix.M before calculation of IVs.
+The arguments to be used are the same to be passed  to the argument method in function decostand() in vegan.
+Default argument is "max", where the metrics are standardized by their respective maximum value observed between communities.

 output:

 list with length two containing observed and bootstrap IVs of components of diversity present in matrix.M